-WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts included may result in property damage or personal injury.
+A WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts specifically approved with this heater may result in property damage or personal injury.

-CAUTION: After installation, and periodically thereafter, check to ensure that no flame comes in contact with any log.
+CAUTION: After installation and periodically thereafter, check to ensure that no flame comes in contact with any log.
 With the heater set to high, check to see if flames contact any log.
 If so, reposition logs according to the log installation instructions in this manual.
 Flames contacting logs will create soot.